syntaxseed/composersandbox/README.md

 Composer, git and library experimentation sandbox.

-Develasaurus - Licence : Public Domain
+SyntaxSeed - Licence : Public Domain

 ### What is this repository for? ###